+Use these controls:

 While hovering over the 3D model the cursor will change into a circle and snap along the mesh of the object.

-Left click a point on the model and drag to a correlating point on the 3D Printed object.
+Left-click a point on the model and drag to a correlating point on the 3D Printed object.

 Accuracy is key in this stage, match the white dot in the center as accurately as possible.
-Pick the points on the model you can easily recognize on the object.
+Pick points on the model that you can easily recognize on the object.
 Working this way will help you minimize the margin of error.

-Points can be edited, repositioned or deleted after placement by simply dragging the points to a different position or by clicking them and deleting them using backspace on the keyboard.
+Points can be edited, repositioned or deleted after placement by simply dragging the points to a different position, or by clicking them and deleting by pressing the Backspace on the keyboard.

-After placing & matching 6 points Madmapper, will auto-wrap the printed object.
-If for some reason this procedure does not occur check the point’s accuracy in correlation to the objects points.
+Place and match six points.
+After this, Madmapper, will auto-wrap the printed object.
+If for some reason this does not occur, check the accuracy of the point in relation to the object points.

-Most projections will need more than 6 points to accurately wrap an object.
-You can continue matching different points after the initial auto-wrapping process to fine tune your projection mapping.
+Most projections will need more than six points to accurately wrap an object.
+You can continue matching different points after the initial auto-wrapping process to fine-tune your projection mapping.

-When you are satisfied with the results click on “Fix Position” button in the calibrate menu.
-You can always edit your calibration by clicking edit calibration.
+When you are satisfied with the results click Fix Position in the calibrate menu.
+You can always edit your calibration by clicking Edit calibration.

-Save your project in the top menu clicking File> Save Project as.
+Click File> Save Project as to save your project.

 Step 8: Apply the video texture & adding effects

-Turn the video texture on by clicking the “Textured” button on the menu on the bottom left side of the screen.
+Click the Textured button on the menu on the bottom left side of the screen to turn the video texture on.

-On the bottom left menu, there are a few built in effects that can help refine the overall look of your display.
-Activate the different effects by clicking their buttons and turning them on.
-Set the parameters to your liking.
+On the bottom left menu, there are a few built-in effects that can help refine the overall look of your display.
+Click any of these buttons to activate the effect, and then set the parameters to your liking.

 It is recommended to work in wireframe mode while setting calibration.
 This is the reason that solid & wireframe modes are the default when loading a 3D model.